Dry Sockets – Causes, risk factors & prevention –

 - Protecting the clot from premature loss certainly seems to make sense, especially since that’s what would normally be expected to occur during socket healing.
 Also, it’s hard to imagine a scenario where taking this precaution would be detrimental in any way.

-- However, with the lack of scientific evidence supporting this issue, it might be better categorized as a “best practice” as opposed to major preventive factor.
-Either way, it’s important to note that this is something that you (the patient) has a great deal of control over.
+- However, with the lack of scientific evidence supporting this issue, it might be better categorized as a “best practice” as opposed to a major preventive factor.
+Either way, it’s important to note that this is something that you (the patient) have a great deal of control over.

 Prevention guidelines for this risk factor.